opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore.md

 You will most likely not need to specify any parameters except for `bucket` and `base_path`.
 For allowed request parameters, see [Register or update snapshot repository API](https://opensearch.org/docs/latest/api-reference/snapshots/create-repository/).

-### Registering an Azure storage account for kubernetes deployment using Helm and Docker
+### Registering an Azure storage account using Helm

 Use the following steps to register a snapshot repository backed by an Azure storage account for an OpenSearch cluster deployed using Helm.